HassanRaza5121/mlp_activation_experiment/README.md

-# mlp_activation_experiment
-# MLP Activation Functions — Tutorial
+MLP Activation Functions — Tutorial & Experiments

-This repo contains experiment exploring the impact of activation functions (`identity`, `logistic`, `tanh`, `relu`) on a Multilayer Perceptron (MLP) trained on the sklearn digits dataset.

-Contents:
-- notebook/MLP_activations_experiment.ipynb — experiment notebook
-- pdf/MLP_activation_tutorial.pdf
-- mlp_activation_experiment/ — saved figures and CSV output

-License: MIT
+This repository contains a comprehensive tutorial and experimental analysis on how different activation functions influence the learning performance of a Multilayer Perceptron (MLP).
+The study compares four activation functions provided by scikit-learn: identity, logistic, tanh, and relu.

+Using the scikit-learn Digits dataset, the experiments evaluate each activation function under a fixed architecture and preprocessing pipeline.
+The objective is to illustrate how activation choices impact model expressiveness, convergence behavior, and classification accuracy.

+Project Overview

+This repository includes:

+MLP Activation Tutorial (PDF) explaining the theory, dataset, preprocessing, experiment setup, and results.

+Jupyter Notebook containing all code, visualizations, and evaluation metrics.

+Generated plots and CSV outputs to ensure reproducibility.

+This project is designed for students, researchers, and educators interested in understanding activation functions and neural-network optimization.